jhthorp/Utility-Scripts/README.md

 # Utility Scripts

-The scripts within this project are for useful operations across all supported operating systems hich include various utilities such as those for Burn-In/Erase processes.
+The scripts within this project are for useful operations across all supported operating systems which include various utilities.

 ## Table of Contents